swiftlang/swift-evolution/proposals/0371-isolated-synchronous-deinit.md

   // implicit deinit is nonisolated
   // release of Bar can happen on any thread/task
-  // Bar is responsible to its own isolation.
+  // Bar is responsible for its own isolation.
 }

 class Bar {